 2) Visit a temple and learn about the history

-We are not too much of cultural travelers in terms of history and religion unfortunately.
+I’m not too much of cultural traveler in terms of history and religion.
 But Tokyo has so many beautiful temples and parks to visit if you are interested.
-We did walk through this which was right in the middle of Akasaka after sushi and before beers.
-It’s a wonderful juxtapose to have this lush ancient temple set right next to skyhigh concrete buildings.
+I walks through this temple in Akasaka and it’s a wonderful juxtapose to have this lush ancient temple set right next to skyhigh concrete buildings.
 If you are sick of the hustle and bustle, these make a wonderful stop.
 The most famous temple in Tokyo is Meiji Jingu.

 3) Fresh sushi at Tsukiji Market

 I love sushi at home and I knew I wanted to have sushi multiple times when I was in Japan!
 Expect to line up for 1-4 hours at Sushi Dai and Daiwa Sushi right outside the Tsukiji Fish Market.
-We were just at the Sydney Fish Market so we skipped out on going to the actual Tsukiji Fish Market.
+I was just at the Sydney Fish Market so I skipped out on going to the actual Tsukiji Fish Market.
 But a quintessential Tokyo experience is to see the live auction bright and early in the morning.
 If you don’t like waiting, I’ll share with you though two sushi spots that I thought were delicious in the Hidden Gems section!

 4) Shibuya crossing and Harajuku